What Is WordPress Gutenberg, How to Use It, and How It Differs From the Classic Editor

 3. Once the button is added, the block settings will appear.
 Alternatively, click Settings on the top-right corner of the editor to load the Sidebar panel.

-6. In the Color section, it’s possible to change the color scheme of the button’s text and background.
+6. You can change the button’s appearance under the Styles tab.
+Adjust the Fill or Outline in the Color section.
+It’s possible to change the color scheme of the button’s text and background.

 7. On the Typography settings, you can determine the button size by using either the default options or custom sizes.